ThePieBaker90/On-The-Rim/Mechanics/Cybernetic Information/Cybernetics.md

 		* Rarity depends on the specifics of the special part.
 Special parts are unique parts with unique abilities.
 ## Cyber Modifier
 - Each cybernetic has an associated cyber modifier which is applied to the cybernetic's [[#Affected Skills/Ability Scores]].
-- Anytime a skill or ability score is referenced, all relevant cyber modifiers are added as modifiers to the relevant check.
+- Anytime a skill or ability score is referenced or used, all relevant cyber modifiers are added as modifiers to the relevant check or reference.
 ## Affected Skills/Ability Scores
 - Each cybernetic has a list of affected skills/ability scores, these are the skills and ability scores that are affected by the cybernetic's [[#Cyber Modifier]].
 - Each item in the list has an associated multiplier indicated by a symbol before the skill/ability score.
 The [[#Cyber Modifier]] for that skill is multiplied by the value indicated in the following table: